abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 #### Stocks and Flows

-Stocks and Flows are fundamental concepts in systems thinking.
+Donella introduces the concept of stocks and flows as fundamental components of systems thinking.
 These concepts help us understand the structure and behavior of systems by breaking them down into their basic components and interactions.

 ![stocks and flow](./stocks_sys.png)

-The diagram above illustrates a model of a bathtub, as presented in _Thinking in Systems_, to help us understand the dynamics of a system.
+The diagram above illustrates a bathtub model, which is a useful example used in the book to help us understand the dynamics of a system.

 In this context, a stock represents a static snapshot of the system, while the arrows symbolize the changing dynamics that collaborate to maintain the system's balance.
 If the stock of a bathtub refers to the volume of water it holds, then the inflow could be represented by the faucet, and the outflow by the drain.
 The stock at any given moment is a result of the previous interactions between inflow and outflow, demonstrating the interconnected nature of system components.